sanicodeplayground/portfolio2024/vscode-setup.md

 `Live Server` to create a live preview for the current project.
 [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

+`Git Graph` to view a Git Graph of your repository, and perform Git actions from the graph.
+[Link &rarr;](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph)

 ### Settings

 `Auto Save` set to `onFocusChange`, to automatically save files